RaijuMounun/AVF-Reconstruct/README.md

 # AVF-Reconstruct
-Better reconstruction of my game named Added Value Fetishist, unfinished because of several reasons.
+Better reconstruction of my game named Added Value Fetishist.
+It's like my first project, so not the best code.